Crystal

 Applying for a Collateral Loan:

-2. Collect your cash and keep driving your car
+2. Collect your cash once approved and continue driving your car.

 Required Documents: